pocomane/brewed-in-the-apocalypse/bita.md

 That is all.
 The setting is kept compact by purpose: the rest should be defined and discovered during the play.
-However some ambientation may have more lore details, presented at the very beginnig as prose paragraphs.
+However some ambientation may have more lore details, presented at the very beginning as prose paragraphs.

 Then each player will chose one of the character in the playbook.
 They, like the setting, are described by few sentences.
-The playbook contains also the initial goals of the caracters.
-This is just the initial scenario to kickoff the game, the mission can be changed as soon as the players found something more interessing.
-If all this limitations seem too strongs, you can generate new character, using the relative section of the "Your World" playbook, also if another playbook was selected.
+The playbook contains also the initial goals of the characters.
+This is just the initial scenario to kickoff the game, the mission can be changed as soon as the players found something more interesting.
+If all this limitations seem too strong, you can generate new character, using the relative section of the "Your World" playbook, also if another playbook was selected.

-After that, the players take a sheet to record al what happen to their character, both in fiction and machanical.
+After that, the players take a sheet to record all what happen to their character, both in fiction and mechanical.
 They start writing on the character sheet 8 traits and 2 fortune points.
 These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
 We suggest to start selecting traits from the